hamidehalaee/hamidehalaee/README.md

 <br><br>
 <h2> About Me:</h2>
 <br>
-Self-motivated 2 years experienced software engineer with a strong interest in contributing open source projects.
+Self-motivated 2 years experienced software engineer with a strong interest in system design projects.
 Eager to explore in unknown fields, and develop useful products, and frameworks.<br><br>